Being challenged in life is inevitable, being defeated is optional.

 - University of Oklahoma, graduated with distinction BBA, studied entrepreneurship and venture management and psychology; Letzeiser Award Recipient (Top 13 male seniors: academics, campus and community involvement, honors, and essay); Boren Mentoring Initiative Award; Who’s Who Among Students in American Universities and Colleges

-Tulsa County Bar Association, Member and Committee for Young Lawyer’s Division; 2020 – present
+- Tulsa County Bar Association, Committee Member for Young Lawyer’s Division; 2020 – present; Co-Chair for Young Lawyer’s Division; 2021

 - Northern District of OK Federal